jclark86613/pokdexgo/README.md

 Performance:
 - Unrender table rows that are out of view

+Sorting:
+- Sort column should always put 'unavailable' at the bottom

 ## Todo
 Filtering:
-- by searchable name
-- by region
+- Filter by region
-- by complete/incomplete
-Sorting:
-- by name
-- by id
+- Filter by search box (name)

-Pagination:
-- Infinite scroll
-- reset pages on filter/sort changes
+Unit testing:
+- all of it...